wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 In Beta as of March 2022, the <a target="_blank" href="ttps://github.com/talos-systems/talos/">open-source</a> headless Talos Linux OS was purpose-built for Kubernetes around the <a target="_blank" href="https://github.com/kubernetes-sigs/cluster-api">Cluster gRPC API (CAPI) project</a>'s <a target="_blank" href="https://cluster-api.sigs.k8s.io/introduction.html"><strong>clusterctl</strong></a> CLI tool.
 (CAPI is the common system for managing Kubernetes clusters in a declarative fashion.)
 Talos has no shell, no SSH, a read-only file system.
-Talos' KubeSpan yaml config automates WireGuard encryption to securely add workers on remote networks.

 The lifecycle of each Talos machine is managed by a <a target="_blank" href="https://www.linkedin.com/company/sidero-labs/">SideroLabs</a> (<a target="_blank" href="https://www.youtube.com/c/SideroLabs/videos">Videos</a>, <a target="_blank" href="https://www.sidero.dev/docs/latest/">sidero.dev</a>, <a target="_blank" href="https://twitter.com/siderolabs?lang=en">@SideroLabs</a>) workload cluster, open-sourced at <a target="_blank" href="https://github.com/siderolabs/sidero">github.com/siderolabs/sidero</a>.
 Sidero provides bootstrap/controlplane providers for running Talos machines on <strong>bare-metal</strong> x86 or arm64 machines on-prem, or <a target="_blank" href="https://www.sidero.dev/docs/v0.5/guides/sidero-on-rpi4/">on Raspberry Pi</a> (<a target="_blank" href="https://www.youtube.com/watch?v=aHu1lFir7UU" title="Mar 10, 2021">VIDEO</a> by <a target="_blank" href="https://www.linkedin.com/in/spencersmith23/">Spencer Smith</a>: "metal-rpl_4-arm64.img.xz" on 16GB SD).

 <a target="_blank" href="https://www.youtube.com/watch?v=LryECwitUcw&t=52s">VIDEO</a>: Try within Docker on MacOS.

 Sidero offers a declarative way to provision, assign, wipe servers ("machines as cattle").
 Sidero uses port 8081 for a combined iPXE and gRPC service, UDP 69 for TFTP, and UDP 51821 for the IPv6 SideroLink Wireguard keyed point-to-point connections.
+Talos' KubeSpan yaml config automates WireGuard encryption to securely add workers on remote networks.
+KubeSpan delivers a solution to the coordination and key exchange problem, allowing all nodes to discover and communicate in an encrypted channel with all other nodes – even across NAT and firewalls.
+It supports roaming of devices, and transparently handles the correct encryption of traffic that is destined to another member of the cluster, while leaving other traffic unencrypted.
+This enables Kubernetes to operate <a target="_blank" href="https://www.siderolabs.com/blog/kubespan-and-multi-cloud-kubernetes/">multi-region/multi-cloud</a>.

+An <a target="_blank" href="https://www.sidero.dev/docs/v0.5/getting-started/prereq-dhcp/">ISC DHCP server</a> (such as on Ubiquiti EdgeRouter products) <a target="_blank" href="https://www.sidero.dev/docs/v0.5/getting-started/">is needed</a>.

 Sidero <a target="_blank" href="https://www.sidero.dev/docs/v0.5/resource-configuration/servers/#ipmi">uses</a> IPMI information to control Server power state, reboot servers and set boot order.

-An <a target="_blank" href="https://www.sidero.dev/docs/v0.5/getting-started/prereq-dhcp/">ISC DHCP server</a> (such as on Ubiquiti EdgeRouter products) <a target="_blank" href="https://www.sidero.dev/docs/v0.5/getting-started/">is needed</a>.

 Talos node sends over the <a target="_blank" href="https://www.sidero.dev/docs/v0.5/overview/siderolink/">SideroLink</a> connection two streams: kernel logs (dmesg) and Talos events.